slawomirsudol/zone/README.md

 ## Instalation

+Make sure you have node.js installed on your machine.
+First run `npm install -g @angular/cli` to install Angular CLI globally.
-Run `npm i` to install all dependencies.
+Then run `npm i` to install all project (Zone App) dependencies.

 ## Development server